Ida aims to hit New Orleans on Hurricane Katrina anniversary | US | Journal Gazette

 “Now is the time,” Cantrell said.

+The White House said President Joe Biden and FEMA Administrator Deanne Criswell would discuss hurricane preparations Friday in a conference call with the governors of Louisiana, Alabama and Mississippi,

-Ida became a hurricane with maximum winds of 75 mph (120 kph) Friday afternoon right before making its first landfall on the island off Cuba's southern coast.
+Ida became a hurricane with maximum winds of 75 mph Friday afternoon right before its first landfall on Cuba's southern Isle of Youth.
 The Cuban government issued a hurricane warning for its westernmost provinces, where forecasters said as much as 20 inches of rain could fall in places, possibly unleashing deadly flash floods and mudslides.

-If that forecast holds true, Ida would hit 16 years to the day since Hurricane Katrina landed as a Category 3 storm with 125 mph (201 kph) winds near the riverside community of Buras in Plaquemines Parish, just down the Mississippi from New Orleans.
+If that forecast holds true, Ida would hit on the 16th anniversary of Katrina's landfall as a Category 3 storm with 125 mph winds near the riverside community of Buras in Plaquemines Parish, just down the Mississippi from New Orleans.

-Retired police officer Wondell Smith, who worked on the police force 16 years ago when Katrina hit, said he and his family were planning to stay, but were also getting ready to head farther inland if the forecasts worsened.
-He loaded water, bread and sandwich meat into his SUV.

-“I know what that looks like,” Smith said, referring to the potential devastation.
-“This is my first time being home in 34 years of service,” he added.
-“And I want to be prepared.”
+In New Orleans, failures of federal levees led to catastrophic flooding.
+Water covered 80% of the city and many homes were swamped to the rooftops.
+Some victims drowned in their attics.

+The Superdome and New Orleans Convention Center became scenes of sweltering misery as tens of thousands were stranded without power or running water.

-Kickoff for Saturday’s preseason game between the Arizona Cardinals and the Saints at the Superdome was moved up seven hours to avoid the weather, to a noon Central Time start after consultation with city and federal officials and the National Weather Service.
+Kickoff for Saturday’s preseason game between the Arizona Cardinals and the Saints at the Superdome was moved up seven hours to avoid the weather, to a 1 p.m.
+Fort Wayne time start after consultation with city and federal officials and the National Weather Service.

 “Ida certainly has the potential to be very bad,” said Brian McNoldy, a hurricane researcher at the University of Miami.
 “It will be moving quickly, so the trek across the Gulf from Cuba to Louisiana will only take 1.5 days.”